sttp/Specification/Output/README.md

 The negotiation process specifies both the stateful compression algorithm to use as well as the stateless compression algorithm, when applicable.

-The following compression algorithms are expected to always be available for STTP implementations such that a minimal set of compression algorithms will always be available for a publisher/subscription connection session negotiation.
+The following compression algorithms should always be available for STTP implementations such that a minimal set of compression algorithms are always be available for a publisher/subscription connection session negotiation.

 > :wrench: TLS includes options to allow for payload level compression algorithms.
 When STTP implementations are configured with TLS security and an STTP defined compression option, the implementations should not allow TLS compression options to also be enabled.